tldr-pages/tldr/pages/common/mix.md

 # mix

-> Auild tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
+> Build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
 > More information: <https://hexdocs.pm/mix>.

 - Execute a particular file: